-In early 2019 the Office for Civil Rights (OCR) created the Right of Access Initiative in which they vowed to make the investigation and enforcement of right of access complaints one of their primary focuses.
-Since then, they have not wavered in that vow.
+In early 2019 the Office for Civil Rights (OCR) created the Right of Access Initiative in which it vowed to make the investigation and enforcement of right of access complaints one of its primary focuses.
+Since then, OCR has not wavered in that vow.

 “Providing patients with their health information not only lowers costs and leads to better health outcomes, but it’s also the law.
-We aim to hold the health care industry accountable for ignoring peoples’ rights to access their medical records and those of their kids” – OCR Director Roger Severino (9/9/2019)
+We aim to hold the health care industry accountable for ignoring peoples’ rights to access their medical records and those of their kids,” said OCR Director Roger Severino in 2019.

 The right of a patient, or authorized representative, to access their medical records promptly is one of the most valuable protections of the HIPAA Privacy Rule.
 This also applies to former patients for an amount of time since their last visit, the length of which can vary by State.